Soniaamadasun/soniaamadasun.github.io/README.md

 ## Data Transformation

-Data was cleaned and transformed on Power BI by taking Steps such as removing unwanted columns and ensuring all columns are properly formatted to ensure data accuracy.
+The data in Power BI was cleaned and transformed, involving steps such as removing unwanted columns and ensuring all columns were properly formatted to ensure data accuracy.

 The table was also broken down into facts and dimension tables during the transformation